edwilke86/halo-mythic-spec-packs/README.md

 - **Compendium-UUID Sourcing**: Pulls abilities directly by UUID, avoiding name-lookup issues.
 - **Clean Slate**: Strips out any existing Spec-Kit items and resets those skills to “none” before applying the new kit.
 - **Difficulty & Wounds**: Updates `system.difficulty.tier` to match the chosen level and auto-tops off current Wounds to the new max.
-- **Manual Prompts**: Reminds the GM to handle “Enemy Language” and “Chosen Education +5” where needed.
+- **Manual Prompts**: Reminds the User to handle “Enemy Language” and “Chosen Education +5” where needed.

 ## Installation